ngrief/Pymaceuticals/README.md

 - Researchers interested in tumor growth modeling

 ## Contributors
-Developed by [Your Name] as part of a data analysis case study.
-For inquiries, contact: [your.email@example.com] or connect via LinkedIn.
+Developed by Nathaniel Trief 2025
 ## License
 This project is open-source under the MIT License.